-8.1 We will indemnify you in respect of all reasonable and proper legal costs, expenses and damages (and ex gratia payments made with Our prior written consent) against any claim in writing that any Copy supplied through the Copyright Fee Paid Photocopy Service or the International Non-Commercial Document Supply service is an infringing Copy, provided that:
+8.1 We will indemnify you in respect of all reasonable and proper legal costs, expenses and damages (and ex gratia payments made with Our prior written consent) against any claim in writing that any Copy supplied through the Copyright Fee Paid Photocopy Service is an infringing Copy, provided that:

 8.1.1 You inform us in writing within 10 working days of receiving such a claim;